 SITEs: “8 reasons why we’re afraid of anger” (scroll down)

-Terror always creates anger & if the scary, painful, unfair, crazy-making circumstances go on for years, the anger will eventually turn into rage.
+Terror inevitably creates anger & if the scary, painful, unfair, crazy-making circumstances go on for years, the anger will eventually turn into rage.
 Living in chaos is always harmful to children, regardless of our family’s intention.
-(CHART)

 Re.
 US – ACoAs BELIEVE THAT: